argtrak/Adafruit_LED_Backpack/README.md

 # Adafruit-LED-Backpack-Library
+MODIFIED to use https://github.com/Testato/SoftwareWire in order to control more displays with one arduino at the cost of 2 pin per bus.

 Note that this is the original compatibility list, and has not been tested for this fork.
 <!-- START COMPATIBILITY TABLE -->